Honey Bees and German Honey

 What honey bees can achieve

-Honey has a water content of approx. 17 – 20% and consists mainly of sugars (fructose and glucose), enzymes and minerals.
+Honey has about 17 – 20% water content and consists mainly of sugars (fructose and glucose), enzymes and minerals.
 Honey also contains pollen and small traces of wax particles.

 Approximately 80% of all flowering plants are pollinated by bees.
-Around 15 – 20 kg of honey per year can be harvested from a bee colony.
-The honey harvested by the beekeeper amounts to only about 1/3 of the actual quantity of honey produced by the bees.
+From one bee colony, about 15 – 20 kg of honey can be harvested per year.
+The honey harvested by the beekeeper amounts to only about 1/3 of the honey actually produced by the bees.
 Most of the honey is consumed by the bees themselves, mainly as “aviation fuel”.
-A bee flies at a speed of approx. 25 – 30 km/h.
+A bee flies at about 25 – 30 km/h.

 Bees vote “democratically” on the best feeding place to fly to.

-A bee makes about 10 trips per day and flies up to 6 km on one trip.
+A bee makes about 10 trips per day and flies up to 6 km on a single trip.

 A bee weighs 500 mg and can carry about 45 mg of nectar in flight; with 100 flights this fills a small thimble.
-This strains the forager bee so much that in summer it only lives 4 to 6 weeks.
+This effort exhausts the forager bee so much that in summer it lives only 4 to 6 weeks.

 Queens live up to 5 years.
 In the summer months, a queen lays an average of about 2,000 eggs per day, which corresponds to twice her body weight every day.